tbpalsulich/huby/readme.md

 in `huby-meat/footer.huby`.
 Again, this should be the same in every file.
 * **The rest** of the content between the header and the footer goes in `huby-meat/bodies/[filename].huby`, where `[filename]` includes the extension of the file to be generated (e.g. html).
 This body portion will probably be mostly unique.
-It will get sandwiched between the header and footer.
+If you want a header, simply add `{{{@header}}}` to the top.
+Same goes for the footer.
 You will also probably have many of these files.
+These will correspond to entries in `config.huby`.

 Configure config.huby next.
 Ensure you have the proper output folder specified.
 If you don`t specify any in this file, huby will default output to `public`.